Water scarcity in the United States: Reducing & Reusing

 With the increase in water usage, it is important to develop technologies and techniques to reduce and reuse the freshwater that is consumed.
 Constructed Wetlands (CWs) are a system that mimics the natural process of wetlands by incorporating vegetation, soils, and microbial flora to remove pollutants from the water.
 CWs have been effective in removing 90% of sediments and other organic materials from water, providing an effective method for filtering water.
 In February 2020, the Environmental Protection Agency released the National Water Reuse Action Plan (WRAP), which is promoting the development of reusing water to improve the sustainability of the freshwater consumed in the U.S..The WRAP aims to facilitate the sharing of knowledge between federal, state, local, and tribal governments to increase the reuse of freshwater from local communities to a national level.
 Technological headways in nanofiltration, oxidation-reduction, and reverse osmosis use filtering membranes in high pressurized systems to remove small contaminants, allowing for that water to be reused.

+State and regional management

+Texas

+According to the Texas Commission on Environmental Quality (TCEQ), at least 70 public water systems reported implementing water use restrictions in 2025.
+Texas has implemented measures to address the drought impacts to its water systems for several decades.
+In response to severe droughts across the state in the mid 1950s, Texas passed a constitutional amendment establishing the creation of the Texas Water Development Board (TWDB).
+The TWDB was initially authorized to issue $200 million in state bonds to local jurisdictions in the form of loans.
+Texas continued to address needs for water resources in terms of long-term planning and funding water projects including a $2 billion investment into the State Water Implementation Fund for Texas (SWIFT).
+In 2023, voters approved the creation of the Texas Water Fund and authorized a $1 billion one-time investment.
+Texas voters approved another state amendment pertaining to long-term funding of water projects in November 2025.
+More than 70% of the votes cast were in favor of Proposition 4 which requires the investment of up to $1 billion into the Texas Water Fund annually from collected state sales taxes that exceed $46.5 billion.